leafOfTree/vim-vue-plugin/README.md

 ### vim-emmet

-Currently vim-emmet works without extra configure, but it depends on how vim-emmet gets `filetype` and may change in the future.
+Currently vim-emmet works regarding your HTML/CSS/JavaScript emmet settings, but it depends on how vim-emmet gets `filetype` and may change in the future.
 Feel free to report an issue if any problem appears.

 ## Acknowledgments & Refs